MullerKris/Curs/README.md

 Week 3:
  - homework5.php - Completing form and saving data to txt file
- - homework6.php - Saves in the txt file how many times the page has been accessed
+ - homework6.php - Saves in the txt file how many times the page has been accessed Week 4:
+ - homework7.php - Saves in the txt file how many times the page has been visited and changes the background color to five hits